-Actions: Time Frame: Responsible Agency: Funding: Quantified Objectives: A) Partner with regional stakeholders, such as East Bay Community Energy (EBCE) and BayREN, to offer incentives for energy efficiency, electrification, weatherization, energy storage, and resilience retrofits in existing housing, consistent with the Climate Action Plan.
-Focus efforts in low- income and vulnerable communities with a geographic emphasis on the Rincon neighborhood and other neighborhoods north of Downtown as well as supportive shared housing and licensed care facilities described in Section 2.4, Ongoing Community Development Department General Fund 100 retrofitted housing units during the planning period Deleted: and prioritize investments in Springtown, the B) Provide information in multiple languages on the City's website on safe and healthy housing conditions and tools to address unhealthy housing conditions.
-Share information about available incentives, regulations, contractors, and considerations, Focus efforts in Springtown, neighborhoods north of Downtown, and supportive shared housing and licensed care facilities described in Section 2.4.
-By 2024 Community Development Department General Fund n/a Rincon neighborhood, and other neighborhoods north of Downtown. · Deleted: <#>Support residents to install solar energy
+Ac tions: Time Frame: Responsible Agency: Funding: Quantified Objectives: A) Partner with regional stakeholders, such as East Bay Community Energy (EBCE) and BayREN, to offer incentives for energy efficiency, electrification, weatherization, energy storage, and resilience retrofits in existing housing, consistent with the Climate Action Plan.
+Focus efforts in low- income and vulnerable communities_with a geographic emphasis on the Rincon neighborhood and other neighborhoods north of Downtown as well as supportive shared housing and licensed care facilities described in Section 2.4, Meet with partner praanizations quarterly Community Development Department General Fund 100 retrofitted housing units during the planning period .
+B) Provide information in multiple languages on the City's website on safe and healthy housing conditions and tools to address unhealthy housing conditions.
+Share information about available incentives.
+By December 2024 Community Development Department General Fund n/a